liamwilley/emerald/_posts/2016-04-19-Giving-Up-Everything-For-A-Startup.md

 ---
-title: Giving Up Everything For A Startup
+title: GIVING UP EVERYTHING FOR A STARTUP
 ---

 After spending the last sixteen years in Philly, I packed my bags and moved to Boston on Monday.
 You’re probably wondering why, for those who do know me there’s an obvious answer.
 I moved to work on Fireflies, a startup I’ve been working on with some of my closest friends.
 Let me take a step back and tell you a story about what it felt like to make the move.